microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 To have multiple test runs locally, modify the according test scripts.
 The following python script should make this scenario more convenient.

-First, make sure you have [Python 3.X installed](https://www.python.org/downloads/).
+Prerequisite for running the python script is having [Python 3.X installed](https://www.python.org/downloads/).

 Let's say you have a test that you want to run many times: